Interpretable Deep Learning for Stock Returns: A Consensus-Bottleneck Asset Pricing Model: Introduction

 \subsection{Beyond black boxes: the virtue of interpretability}

-Despite the strong evidence that deep learning approaches illustrate evident potential in capturing the complex topology of predictor structures, critical limitation remains: Can the results from these models be considered trustworthy? \cite{rudin2022interpretable} highlights such critical issue with machine learning black box models, \begin{quote} \textit{Black box models often predict the right answer for the wrong reason (the ``Clever Hans" phenomenon), leading to excellent performance in training but poor performance in practice.} \end{quote} Recent studies in machine learning asset pricing frequently employ models that are not interpretable,\footnote{While the finance literature often uses the terms ``explainability'' and ``interpretability'' interchangeably, we maintain a strict conceptual distinction to ensure the reliability of our economic inferences.
+Despite the strong evidence that deep learning approaches illustrate evident potential in capturing the complex topology of predictor structures, a critical limitation remains: Can the results from these models be considered trustworthy? \textcite{rudin2022interpretable} highlights such critical issue with machine learning black box models, \begin{quote} \textit{Black box models often predict the right answer for the wrong reason (the ``Clever Hans" phenomenon), leading to excellent performance in training but poor performance in practice.} \end{quote} Recent studies in machine learning asset pricing frequently employ models that are not interpretable,\footnote{While the finance literature often uses the terms ``explainability'' and ``interpretability'' interchangeably, we maintain a strict conceptual distinction to ensure the reliability of our economic inferences.
 To keep the focus on the economic mechanisms of belief aggregation, we provide a detailed taxonomy of AI transparency in Internet Appendix~\ref{sec:interpret}.
 This section clarifies why our framework prioritizes \textit{interpretability-by-design} over the \textit{post-hoc} explainability (XAI) common in recent black-box models.
 Such rigor is essential to verify that the CB-APM is capturing priced fundamental signals rather than suffering from the ``Clever Hans'' phenomenon, where models achieve high accuracy through spurious, non-economic correlations.} which raises concerns about relying on complex machine learning algorithms in empirical asset pricing without a clear understanding of why and how these models arrive at their conclusions.
 Furthermore, these papers often attempt to interpret the prediction results based on the learned models and derive economic implications.
-However, \cite{rudin2019stop} argues that such analyses are solely based on post-hoc explanations that should be considered as fitting narratives to the outcomes.
-These explanations are conveniently aligned with prevailing economic theories and tend to disregard contradictory evidence, which limits the scope and applicability of the findings.
-For these reasons, \cite{rudin2019stop} strives to rectify researchers and practitioners to use interpretable models over black-box algorithms.
+However, \textcite{rudin2019stop} argues that such analyses are solely based on post-hoc explanations that should be considered as fitting narratives to the outcomes.
 Despite growing interest in interpretable machine learning and trustworthy Artificial Intelligence (AI), a notable gap persists in applying and validating these approaches within asset pricing, beyond traditional regression or decision-tree models.
 In particular, existing machine-learning frameworks rarely achieve both strong predictive performance and economic interpretability.
 To address this gap, we propose the Consensus-Bottleneck Asset Pricing Model (CB-APM), a framework that employs a partially interpretable neural architecture to predict future stock returns while preserving clear economic structure.
+In particular, the model explicitly represents the intermediate layer of market expectations---how information is transformed into beliefs---thereby providing a natural foundation for anchoring the architecture in analyst consensus.